 3. Remove the cylinders very often to put them back where you have decided that they belong.

-The usual reason for the cylinder to come off is to replace the pushrod donuts.
+The usual reason for the cylinder to come off is to replace the rubber pushrod donuts.
 They get old and hard, then start leaking oil.
 They can be replaced without removing the cylinder or piston.
 If one wants to replace the cylinder base gasket, then the cylinder must come off.
 That metal gasket can be cleaned up and reused many times.